jgeraigery/SpotlightHelp/pages/SpotlightMobile/mobile_alarm_acknowledge.md

 title: Acknowledge alarms in Spotlight Mobile
 tags: [acknowledge]
 keywords: alarm, acknowledge, mobile
-summary: "When an alarm is configured to require acknowledgment each raised instance of the alarm remains present in Spotlight until the instance is acknowledged."
+summary: "For alarms that require acknowledgment, each raised instance of the alarm remains present in Spotlight until the instance is acknowledged."
 sidebar: p_mobile_sidebar
 permalink: mobile_alarm_acknowledge.html
 folder: SpotlightMobile